shobith/mindful/index.md

 ### 🌟 Key Features

-- **Customizable Timer**: Set your preferred meditation duration with gentle start and end bells
+- **Customizable Timer**: Set your preferred meditation duration with a gentle start and end sound
-- **Interval Bells**: Optional interval bells to help maintain awareness during longer sessions
-- **Ambient Sounds**: Choose from a variety of calming nature sounds
-- **Progress Tracking**: Monitor your meditation journey with detailed statistics
+- **Progress Tracking**: Monitor your meditation journey with your meditation minutes logged to Apple Health under mindful minutes.
-- **Guided Sessions**: Access a library of guided meditation sessions for different purposes

 ### 💫 Why Choose Mindful?

 - **Distraction-Free**: Clean, minimalist interface that keeps you focused
 - **Flexible**: Perfect for both beginners and experienced practitioners
 - **Progress Insights**: Track your meditation streak and total mindful minutes
-- **Community**: Join a growing community of mindful meditators

 ### 🎯 Getting Started